BeatrizAlvesCorreia/Tourist-Concentration-Zone-Managment/README.md

 # Tourist-Concentration-Zone-Management

 ## Introduction
 Welcome to the Tourist-Concentration-Zone-Management project repository.
-This project was developed as part of the Internet of Things (IoT) for Smart Cities course, under the supervision of Professor João Carlos Ferreira.
 The primary aim of this project is to analyze data from sensors to identify and manage the most crowded areas in Lisbon, particularly focusing on tourist movement and traffic patterns.
 The methodology followed is CRISP-DM, which structures the data mining and analysis process.

 ## Project Objectives
 ### Objective 1 - Impact of Strikes on Road Traffic: